mumble-voip/mumble/docs/dev/network-protocol/establishing_connection.md

 Once the TLS handshake is completed both sides should transmit their version information using the Version message.
 The message structure is described below.

+Note: This `Version` documentation is outdated.
+Please refer to the current proto definitions for up-to-date information.

 | Field        | Type     |
 | ------------ | -------- |
 | `version`    | `uint32` |